To apply for a visa, you may need to prove you have the money for your course.

 You need to show this money has been in the account for a consecutive 28-day period.
 This 28-day period should end no more than 31 days before you submit your application.

 If your spouse or partner is applying at the same time as you for a dependant visa, you can use money in an account in their name.
+They will also need to show that they have enough funds to support themselves.

 You must sign a declaration which states the funds are genuinely available for funding your study and living costs.
 UKVI reserves the right to check the availability of these funds.